Kafka Procedures

 - "s3-file-notifications"

-Once a Kafka cluster is provisioned service IP Addresses are assigned.
+An address pool has to be assigned to the loadbalancer``service.
+The ``sdf-rubin-ingest address pool is used for services that should be accessible inside S3DF only.
+As part of the a Kafka cluster provisioning with loadbalancer services IP Addresses are assigned.
 Obtain these IPs with kubectl get services -n <replace with namespace of cluster>.
-Add the loadBalancerIP fields to the values file in the Phalanx for the bootstrap and the brokers.
-An example is below.
+Add the metallb.io/loadBalancerIPs annotation to the Helm values file in Phalanx for the bootstrap and the brokers and deploy.
+An example below.
+Note this may be different if not using Phalanx.

 externalListener: